 Nike was founded in 1971 by Bill Bowerman and Phil Knight, both of whom were track athletes at the time.
 Finding that the market was too closed and not very accessible for people who liked to run, they decided to create their own brand.
-Six years before the creation of Nike, they had created a resale shoe brand, Blue Ribbon Sports.
+Six years before the creation of Nike and one of the most famous logos in the world, they had created a resale shoe brand, Blue Ribbon Sports.

 The well-known swoosh - that is, the comma used as the emblem of the Nike logo - was created in 1971 by graphic design student Carolyn Davidson.
 The logo was created for the company that was then called Blue Ribbon Sports.